 for more information.

-Click here for Richland County’s Citizen Participation Plan.
-This document provides an overview of how all Richland County residents can participate in the planning, implementation and assessment of the County's CDBG-DR programs.
+Richland County created a Citizen Participation Plan to detail how residents can participate and stay engaged in the planning, implementation and assessment of the County's flood recovery process.
+Click here

 This plan outlines Richland County’s strategy for intermediate recovery operations and is designed in conjunction with the South Carolina Intermediate Recovery Implementation Plan and the Richland County Long Term Recovery Plan.
 Click here

 HUD will regularly conduct evaluations of Richland County's flood recovery actions with regard to the CDBG-DR grant.
 Click here to read those reports.

 Richland County Council has taken several actions as the County recovers from the October flooding, beginning with approving $1.5 million for flood relief efforts the day after flooding occurred.
 Click here

 Several local and state agencies, as well as the U.S. Department of Housing and Urban Development (HUD), have applauded Richland County for the transparency and public outreach of its flood recovery process.
 Click here to see a report detailing the County's methods for recovery, and click here to read a news release about the positive attention the County has received.

 Read flood-related news releases distributed to local media and posted on the County website by the Richland County Public Information Office.
 Click here

 Click here to watch the one year anniversary flood memorial ceremony and plaque dedication held in Richland County Council Chambers on October 5, 2016.